Nancy-geek/OOPS/README.md

   <a>https://www.geeksforgeeks.org/inheritance-in-c/?ref=lbp</a> (c++ syntax)

 **REAL LIFE EXAMPLE:**  Vehicle as the parent class and its different types (Car, Bike, Bus) as child classes.
+Car can have 2 child classes as mannual and electric car.
 ### Key Concepts/Advantages of Inheritance
 - **Code Reusability**
 No need to rewrite `start()` in each child class.